VictorTahiru/alx-low_level_programming/0x00-hello_world/README.md

-This is a read me for 0-preprocessor
+This is a read me for 0-preprocessor file